ound river faR

 Round River Farm is returning to our roots - growing

 seeds.
-When we first came to Minnesota, we brought with
+When we returned to Minnesota, we brought with

 us over 500 seeds from the High Desert Research Farm

-saving seeds while trying to establish a commercial
+discovered, however, that saving seeds while trying to

 The Rhubarb Preservation Project